MDIL-SNU/SIMPLE-NN_v2/docs/examples/examples.rst

     pair_coeff * * /path/to/potential_saved_bestmodel Si O

 Input script for example of NVT MD simulation at 300 K are provided in :code:`SIMPLE-NN/example/4.Molecular dynamics`.
 Run LAMMPS via the following command.
+You also can run LAMMPS with ``mpirun`` command if multi-core CPU is supported.

 .. code-block:: bash

     /path/to/lammps/src/lmp_mpi < lammps.in

-Output files can be found in :code:`SIMPLE-NN/examples/4.Molecular_dynamics`.
+Output files can be found in :code:`SIMPLE-NN/examples/4.Molecular_dynamics_answer`.

 5. Parameter tuning (GDF)
 =========================